 Junior Membership is open to all those under 17 years of age.
 They will not have voting rights.

-All revenue is to paid into the Club’s Banking Account.
-Cheques to have two out of the three Officers’ signatures.
+All revenue is to be paid into the Club’s Banking Account.
+Cheques to have two out of three Officers’ signatures.

-6. ANNUAL GENERAL MEETING The A.G.M. shall be held between 1st January and 1st April for the purpose of receiving the Committee’s Report and Balance Sheet, duly audited and to discuss any resolution duly placed on the agenda of which prior notice has been given to the Secretary in writing at least 42 days before the day of the A.G.M.
-No business shall be conducted at the A.G.M. unless notice thereof appears on the agenda, with the exception of routine matters or those, which in the opinion of the Chairman of the meeting shall be given, in writing, to all members by the Hon.
+- ANNUAL GENERAL MEETING The A.G.M. shall be held between 1st January and 1st April for the purpose of receiving the Committee’s Report and Balance Sheet, duly audited and to discuss any resolution duly placed on the agenda of which prior notice has been given to the Secretary in writing at least 42 days before the day of the A.G.M.
+No business shall be conducted at the A.G.M. unless notice thereof appears on the agenda with the exception of routine matters or those which in the opinion of the Chairman of the meeting shall be given in writing, to all members by the Hon.
 Secretary.

-The Committee shall have the power to call a Special Extraordinary General Meeting as often as the Committee deems appropriate.
-S.G.M. must be called whenever the written request to hold such a meeting is made to the Hon.
+The Committee shall have the power to call a Special Extraordinary General Meeting as often as the Committee deems appropriate S.G.M.’s must be called whenever the written request to hold such a meeting is made to the Hon.
 Secretary, signed by 20 members.
 Such written request must state the purpose for which said meeting is to be called.
 No other business than that which is stated in the Agenda shall be permitted at any S.G.M.
-At least 14 clear days’ notice shall be given by the Hon.
+At least 14 clear days notice shall be given by the Hon.
 Secretary or Chairman as to the time, place and business of such meeting.

-7. ELECTION OF OFFICERS AND COMMITTEE The Officers and Committee of the South of England Irish Setter Club shall be elected by members by way of postal ballot.
-Any two members may nominate and second a candidate for election providing they are fully paid up members of the club for the proceeding year.
+- ELECTION OF OFFICERS AND COMMITTEE The Officers and Committee of the South of England Irish Setter Club shall be elected by members by way of postal ballot.
+Any two members may nominate and second a candidate for election providing they are fully paid up members of the club for the preceding year.
 Nominees must be members for two consecutive years prior to being elected onto the committee.
-All nominations signed by the proposer, seconder and nominee must be received by the Secretary not later than 4 calendar months proceeding the date of the A.G.M.
+All nominations signed by the proposer, seconder and nominee must be received by the Secretary not later than4 calendar months preceding the date of the A.G.M.

-10. HONORARY LIFE MEMBERSHIP The Committee shall be empowered to recommend any individual for the Honorary Life Membership and which should be approved by the A.G.M. for special services rendered to the South of England Irish Setter Club; the names of whom are to be printed on all schedules and catalogues issued by the South of England Irish Setter Club for each of its shows.
+- HONORARY LIFE MEMBERSHIP The Committee shall be empowered to recommend any individual for the Honorary Life Membership and which should be approved by the A.G.M. for special services Rendered to the South of England Irish Setter Club, the names of whom are to be printed on all schedules and catalogues issued by the South of England Irish Setter Club for each of its shows.

 A final statement of audited accounts with a record of the disposal of the property of the Club shall be forwarded to the Kennel Club within six months and the persons named as Officers and Committee of the Club on the last return furnished to the Kennel Club, will be held responsible by the Kennel Club for the proper winding up of the Club.

-14. INHERITED DISEASES Members shall comply with the terms of the codes of practice agreed between the breed clubs and with the Kennel Club, in relation to health conditions for which there is an approved DNA test.
-The tests are designed to identify, control and/or eliminate these health conditions.
-Such compliance will include the publication of the results of the DNA tests.
-This rule applies to existing DNA tests and new DNA tests as they are developed, approved by the Kennel Club, and become available for use.
+- INHERITED DISEASES Members shall comply with the terms of the codes of practice in relation to P.R.A. and C.L.A.D. agreed between the breed clubs, and with the Kennel Club, designed to identify, control and/or eliminate these conditions.
+Such compliance will include the publication of the DNA test.